Veterinarian with dog

 NSAIDs can cause severe stomach ulcers and abrupt renal failure when consumed at hazardous doses.
 Toxic symptoms include nausea, vomiting, diarrhea, bloody vomitus, black-tarry stools, lack of appetite, passive behavior, excessive thirst or urination, general malaise, abdominal pain, seizures, or even death.

-How Does Meloxicam Work?
+How Does It Work?

-Meloxicamtargets and relieves both the pain and inflammation caused by osteoarthritis.
+It targets and relieves both the pain and inflammation caused by osteoarthritis.
 Relief from arthritis pain can help restore mobility, allowing your dog to return to many activities you both previously enjoyed.
 Best of all, it can be given once daily, which provides 24 hours of relief.

 What Else Can I Do to Help My Dog Overcome Pain?

 Meloxicam therapy is one of many things that may help relieve your dog’s osteoarthritis pain.
 Your veterinarian may suggest a weight loss program or exercise regimen.
 Talk to your veterinarian before starting your dog on any weight loss or exercise plan.
 You can also help to make your dog as comfortable as possible by providing a quiet place to sleep and keeping them warm.
 Performing massage and physical therapy on your dog as directed by your veterinarian can relieve joint stiffness and increase the range of motion.
-In addition, rising food and water bowls to avoid neck strain, installing ramps to avoid your dog having to use stairs, putting non-skid runners on slippery surfaces, and other supportive measures can help make daily activities less painful.
+In addition, raising food and water bowls to avoid neck strain, installing ramps to avoid your dog having to use stairs, putting non-skid runners on slippery surfaces, and other supportive measures can help make daily activities less painful.

 What Should I Choose: Meloxicam Tablet or Liquid?